yukiteb/Deep-Learning-Nanodegree/GenerateFace/README.md

 ![Training Data](https://github.com/yukiteb/Deep-Learning-Nanodegree/blob/master/GenerateFace/DCGAN_train_data.PNG)

 ## Project Steps
-1. Build a Discriminator - takes an image and output a single value that indicates whether a given image is real or fake.
+1. Build a Discriminator - a discriminator takes an image and output a single value that indicates whether a given image is real or fake.
-2. Build a Generator - take a vector and output an image.
+2. Build a Generator - a generator take a vector and output an image.
 3. Define a Discriminator/Generator Loss - Discriminator loss is minimized when it correctly discrminates whether the image is real or fake.
 Generator loss is exactly opposite of discriminator, when it successfully fools the discriminator to think that the generated image is a real one.
 4. Train the network
 5. Generate pictures